-Every April, the National Safety Council hosts a Distracted Driving Awareness Month to call attention to the dangers of distracted driving.
+Every April, the National Safety Council (NSC) hosts Distracted Driving Awareness Month to call attention to the dangers of distracted driving.

-When workers are distracted with cellphones, you're actually putting your company at a financial risk, per NSC.
-Without a best practice cellphone policy, you expose your workers to unnecessary crash risks.
+Per NSC, when workers are distracted by cellphones, you're putting your company at financial risk.
+Without a best practice cell phone policy, you expose your workers to unnecessary crash risks.

-Placing signs in parking lots is a great way to remind those leaving your business to finish the call or text before leaving building, to park when you have to talk or text, and to not text while driving.
+Placing signs in parking lots is a great way to remind those leaving your business to finish the call or text before leaving the building, park when you have to talk or text, and not text while driving.

-Per OSHA, "OSHA reminds employers that they have a responsibility to protect their workers by prohibiting texting while driving.
-It is a violation of the OSH Act for employers to require workers to text while driving, create incentives that encourage or condone it, or structure work so that texting while driving is a practical necessity for workers to carry out their job.
-For more information, please see OSHA's Distracted Driving brochure”.
+Per OSHA, "Employers have a responsibility to protect their workers by prohibiting texting while driving.
+It violates the OSH Act for employers to require workers to text while driving, create incentives that encourage or condone it, or structure work so that texting.
+At the same time, driving is a practical necessity for workers to carry out their job.
+For more information, please see OSHA's Distracted Driving brochure.

-NSC has also developed a Cell Phone Policy Kit that will foster an effective implementation process for employees.
+"SC has also developed a Cell Phone Policy Kit to foster an effective implementation process for employees.
 The main objective is to provide your employees with ready-made communications for the variety of people you work with and get them on board to support the company cellphone ban policy.

-This April, encourage them to take the pledge to be an attentive driver here.
+This April, encourage them to pledge to be an attentive driver here.

-Being completely focused on the road is so critical for safety of others, your employer – even your company.
-Get everyone involved in Distracted Driving Awareness Month and educate them on the importance of being fully focused on the road.
+Being completely focused on the road is so critical for the safety of others, your employer – even your company.
+Get everyone involved in Distracted Driving Awareness Month and educate them on being entirely focused on the road.

 Here are some tools that could help you make this Distracted Driving Awareness Month a success: